oil spill prevention and preparedness

 oil spill preparedness

-The refinery maintains an extensively trained Pascagoula Oil Spill Response Team and regularly conducts oil spill drills.
-If oil were to spill in the water, our on-staff teams would respond immediately, deploying floating oil booms to contain the spill.
+The refinery maintains an extensively trained Pascagoula Marine Response Team and regularly conducts drills and exercises.
+We maintain a fleet of vessels and response equipment to quickly and effectively respond to oil spills.
+Our Marine Response team is prepared to respond immediately.
 Oil recovered from a spill would be pumped into a storage tank for recycling.

-As part of the refinery’s oil spill preparedness, members of Pascagoula Oil Spill Response Team designed and had constructed a one-of-a-kind wildlife rehabilitation unit – the first fully-equipped oiled wildlife rehab unit in the world that can be transported by air.
+As part of the refinery’s oil spill preparedness, members of Pascagoula Marine Response Team designed and had constructed a one-of-a-kind wildlife rehabilitation unit – the first fully-equipped oiled wildlife rehab unit in the world that can be transported by air.